Infinite Crisis: Plot

-Kal-L tries to enlist Batman's support, stating that the Post-Crisis Earth's inherent "bad" nature caused Batman's recent mistrust and hostility.
-Batman refuses and tries to use his Kryptonite Ring.
-This fails as the Kryptonite is not native to Kal-L's universe, and Superman destroys it with his heat-vision.
+Kal-L tries to enlist Batman's support, stating that the post-Crisis Earth's inherent "bad" nature caused Batman's recent mistrust and hostility.
+Batman refuses and tries to use his kryptonite ring.
+This fails as the kryptonite is not native to Kal-L's universe, and Superman destroys it with his heat-vision.
 Afterward, Batman learns Superboy-Prime destroyed the JLA Watchtower.

 Alexander reveals to Power Girl that he and Superboy-Prime had been leaving their "paradise" for some time, manipulating events to help create an inter-dimensional tuning fork.
-Using the Anti-Monitor's remains and captured heroes and villains specifically attuned to former universes (Power Girl among them after Superboy-Prime knocks her out), Alex restores Earth-Two, unpopulated except for the Earth-Two heroes transported there.
+Using the Anti-Monitor's remains and captured heroes and villains attuned to former universes, Alex restores Earth-Two, unpopulated except for the Earth-Two heroes transported there.